kumud-sharma/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 2. In the toolbar of the Cloud Shell pane, click the Upload/Download files icon, in the drop-down menu, click Upload and upload the following files azuredeploy.json, azuredeploy.parameters.vm1.json, azuredeploy.parameters.vm2.json and azuredeploy.parameters.vm3.json into the Cloud Shell home directory.

+3. Navigate to the location specified here.
+AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Allfiles/Exercises/M04 for uploading files.

-3. Deploy the following ARM templates to create the virtual network, subnets, and VMs needed for this exercise:
+4. Deploy the following ARM templates to create the virtual network, subnets, and VMs needed for this exercise:

    ```powershell
    $RGName = "IntLB-RG"